precice/calculix-adapter/docs/adapter-calculix-configure.md

 ```

 Note that an error will only occur if nodes-mesh-with-connectivity is specified without a .sur file.
 The calculix-adapter with nearest-projection mapping only supports tetrahedral elements (C3D4 and C3D10) as preCICE only works with surface triangles for nearest-projection mapping.

+### Parallelization

+CalculiX comes with OpenMP and the SPOOLES library which itself can use OpenMP.
+The adapter also supports this and parallel runs can be used in the same way as with the uncoupled version of CalculiX.
+You can specify the number of threads via the `OMP_NUM_THREADS` environment variable.
+For a finer configuration, look at the CalculiX documentation.
+You can also try [GPU acceleration with PaStiX](adapter-calculix-pastix-build.html).